Sign in

 Categories 7, 7A, and 8

-You might also be curious about Category 7 and Category 7A, ratified by ISO/IEC in 2002 and 2010, respectively.
-While never officially recognized by the TIA, Category 7A remains a popular cabling media of choice for supporting 10 Gb/s in parts of Europe.
-Then there’s Category 8, which got a lot of hype as a solution for supporting 25 and 40 Gb/s in 30-meter data center switch-to-server links but hasn’t quite taken off—power consumption has remained an issue for 25/40GBASE-T active equipment.
-Advancements in transceiver technology also now allow data centers to easily support 25 and 50 Gb/s switch-to-server links using SFP28 or SFP56 direct attach cables in short-reach top-of-rack (ToR) configurations or active optical assemblies and fiber structured cabling in longer links.
-That doesn’t necessarily mean that Category 8 is dead.
-It (or some version of it) may eventually support 30-meter horizontal links in the LAN for applications that require higher transmission speeds than Category 6A can support.
+You may also be curious about Category 7 and 7A, ratified by ISO/IEC in 2002 and 2010, respectively.
+While they were never officially recognized by the TIA, Category 7A is popular in Europe for supporting 10 Gb/s speeds.
+Category 8, meanwhile, promised 25 and 40 Gb/s for 30-meter data center switch-to-server links but hasn't gained much traction due to power consumption issues for 25/40GBASE-T equipment.
+However, advancements in transceiver technology now support 25 and 50 Gb/s using SFP28 or SFP56 direct attach cables or fiber cabling.
+While Category 8 remains viable, it may evolve to support higher-speed applications over shorter distances in LAN settings.

 Ethernet Cable Category Comparison